exaFLOPsDenny/ESM3081/my_note/lec1.md

-## learning
+## Learning

-ㅁ Generalizing training dataset to build a prediction model for unknown test data
+> Generalizing training dataset to build a prediction model for unknown test data
-ㅁ Prediction model is a functional relationship between X and y
+> Prediction model is a functional relationship between X and y

 ## Supervised

-ㅁ Training dataset with labels
+> Training dataset with labels
-ㅁ Type
+> Type
 - Classification (class label- discrete)
 - Regression (continuity label)

 ## Generalization

-ㅁ Accurate for unknown data
+> Accurate for unknown data
-ㅁ Type of failure
+> Type of failure
 - Overfitting
 - Underfitting

-ㅁ Relevance between generalization failure and model complexity
+> Relevance between generalization failure and model complexity
 - Larger variety of data points(more data you collect) more complex model you can use without overfitting
 - Tradeoff between accuracy and model complexity